corefan/xenko-docs/manual/input/pointers.md

 ### Get pointer events

-Use the [PointerEvent.State](xref:SiliconStudio.Xenko.Input.PointerEvent.State) to check the pointer events.
-This returns a value inside [PointerState](xref:SiliconStudio.Xenko.Input.PointerState).
+Use the @'SiliconStudio.Xenko.Input.PointerEvent.EventType' to check the pointer events.

-Xenko recognizes five types of event:
+There are five types of pointer event:

-* _Down_: The finger touched the screen.
+* **Pressed**: The finger touched the screen.
-* _Move_: The finger moved along the screen.
+* **Moved**: The finger moved along the screen.
-* _Up_: The finger left the screen.
+* **Released**: The finger left the screen.
-* _Out_: The finger left the touch region.
-* _Cancel_: The pointer sequence was canceled.
+* **Canceled**: The pointer sequence was canceled.
 This can happen when the application is interrupted; for example, a phone app might be interrupted by an incoming phone call.

 > [!Note]
-> A sequence of pointer events for one pointer always starts with a _Down_ event.
-This might be followed by one or more _Move_ events, and always ends with an _Up_, _Out_, or _Cancel_ event.
+> A sequence of pointer events for one pointer always starts with a **Pressed** event.
+This might be followed by one or more **Moved** events, and always ends with a **Released** or **Canceled** event.

 ### Get delta values

-Use [PointerEvent.DeltaTime](xref:SiliconStudio.Xenko.Input.PointerEvent.DeltaTime) to get the time elapsed from the previous [PointerEvent](xref:SiliconStudio.Xenko.Input.PointerEvent) for a particular pointer ID.
+@'SiliconStudio.Xenko.Input.PointerEvent.DeltaTime' gets the time elapsed from the previous @'SiliconStudio.Xenko.Input.PointerEvent'.

+You can get the delta position in normalized or absolute coordinates.

+### Normalized delta values

-Use [PointerEvent.DeltaPosition](xref:SiliconStudio.Xenko.Input.PointerEvent.DeltaPosition) to get the change in position since the previous [PointerEvent](xref:SiliconStudio.Xenko.Input.PointerEvent) for a particular pointer ID.
+'@SiliconStudio.Xenko.Input.PointerEvent.DeltaPosition' gets the change in position since the previous @'SiliconStudio.Xenko.Input.PointerEvent' in **normalized** X,Y coordinates.

 > [!Note]
 > Delta values are always nulls at the beginning of the sequence of pointer events (ie when the **pointer state** is **down**).

+### Absolute delta values

+'@SiliconStudio.Xenko.Input.PointerEvent.AbsoluteDeltaPosition' gets the change in position since the previous @'SiliconStudio.Xenko.Input.PointerEvent' in **absolute** (X,Y) coordinates.

 ## Example code